Best General Liability Insurance Companies for Small Businesses in South Carolina

 Best Overall, Best for Hands-On Industries

-ERGO NEXT tops our analysis of general liability insurance companies in South Carolina.
-Small South Carolina businesses pay $84 monthly with ERGO NEXT compared to the $96 state average, resulting in $12 monthly savings.
+ERGO NEXT tops MoneyGeek's South Carolina general liability analysis.
+Small businesses pay $84 monthly, compared to the $96 state average, $12 less per month.
 The provider ranks first in 17 of 25 South Carolina industries, including hospitality (36% below benchmark), manufacturing (36% below benchmark) and construction (22% below benchmark).

-ERGO NEXT's digital platform completes quotes in 10 minutes and generates certificates of insurance through its mobile app, but claims handling ranks lower compared to other South Carolina providers.
+ERGO NEXT's digital platform completes quotes in 10 minutes and generates certificates of insurance through its mobile app, but its claims handling ranks lower than other South Carolina providers.
 Customer reviews report slow adjuster communication and low settlement offers after filing.

 Where ERGO NEXT performs best: